-Investor relations is a significant activity in terms of engagement by both the executive members of the Board of Directors, as they are directly engaged in cultivating relationships throughout the year through an institutional road show and direct participation in conferences organized by brokers, as well as individual meetings requested directly by investors.
+Investor relations is a significant activity in terms of engagement by the executive members of the Board of Directors, as they are directly engaged in cultivating relationships throughout the year through an institutional road show and direct participation in conferences organized by brokers, as well as individual meetings requested directly by investors.

-The road show was held, virtually, on the occasion of the presentation of the industrial plan leading up to 2024, and involved top management meeting around 50 investors in the main financial centres for over a month, through to the end of January.
-Around 100 additional opportunities for dialogue were organized during the course of the year to update the financial community regarding the Group's performance.
-A further road show was held in October 2021 on the occasion of the launch of the new 500 million euro sustainability linked bond.
+The road show was held on the occasion of the presentation of the industrial plan leading up to 2025, and involved top management meeting around 35 investors in the main financial centres through to the end of February.
+Around 165 additional opportunities for dialogue were organized during the course of the year to update the financial community regarding the Group's performance.

 In order to offer professional third-party opinions on the Group and its results, Hera's investor relator conducts, under the direct control of the Executive Chairman, constant monitoring of the analyses carried out by financial analysts and ESG specialists covering the Group so as to detect changes in attitudes and evolving best practices.
-Almost all financial analysts expressed a positive buy/outperform opinion at the end of the year, and almost all of the ESG analysts screened under the Group's policy showed an improvement in sustainability ratings.
-Particularly noteworthy is the confirmation of Hera's inclusion in the Dow Jones Sustainability Indexes, both World and Europe, as an industry leader in the multi and water utility sector, and its inclusion in the Mib ESG index of Borsa Italiana Spa identifying the Italian companies with the best indicators on environmental, social and governance criteria.
+Almost all financial analysts expressed a positive or neutral opinion at the end of the year, and almost all of the ESG analysts screened under the Group's policy showed an improvement in sustainability ratings; Particularly noteworthy is the confirmation of Hera's inclusion in the Dow Jones Sustainability Indexes, both World and Europe, as an "Industry leader" in the Multi-utility and Water sector, which groups together the global companies with the highest levels of environmental, social and governance criteria; the confirmation of first place for governance sustainability in the Integrated Governance Index curated by Etica News; the improvement of the Sustainalytics and Moody's ESG ratings, as well as the ranking among the world's top ten companies in the Refinitiv Diversity and Inclusion index.